weedpump/timeline-card/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=weedpump&repository=timeline-card&category=plugin)

 Or:
-<BR>Open the HACS panel in HA, for timeline-card and click download.
+<BR>Open the HACS panel in HA, search for timeline-card, and click download.
 Follow the instructions provided to complete the installation.
 </details>